 Within 7 seconds of smoking nicotine, several "feel-good" substances - such as dopamine - are released in the brain.
 This sudden reward pathway is thought to be the reason cravings for nicotine can be so intense.

 It's Not Entirely Your Fault That You Are Addicted

-In addition, you are more likely to smoke if you are unemployed, have a low income, didn't graduate from high school, or if your parents smoked.
-Smokers may even be less likely to vote.
+In addition, you are more likely to smoke or vape if you are unemployed, have a low income, didn't graduate from high school, or if your parents smoked.
+Smokers are even less likely to vote.
 The more regularly you smoke, the more likely you are to become addicted.

 7000 Chemicals, 70 Known To Cause Cancer